23. September 2015

 The parts need to be produced in a high cycle rate whilst ensuring that they have a certain temperature when taken from the mould so that they do not deform.
 Maximator also provided a customised process connection in terms of the control unit, the visualisation and data processing.
 The Vice President concludes: “This project is very special for us, not just because of the combination of the HP-RTM procedure and the water assist molding technology, but also because its success depended greatly on close cooperation with the manufacturer of the press, the tool maker and the resin supplier.”

-Beitrag teilen: TikTok LinkedIn Facebook E-Mail
+Beitrag teilen: LinkedIn Facebook E-Mail

 Die fünf neuesten Artikel